mWater/ui-builder/README.md

 - Standard controls like text boxes, dropdowns, radio buttons
 - Tables with multiple filters
-- Rich text with embedded expressions
+- Text with embedded expressions
 - Repeated sections (e.g. repeat a group for each water point)
 - Popups which can be shared between widgets
 - Required fields and complex validation